-Normally I have the timer sheets and other paperwork for several days after events.
+Normally I have all the paperwork for several days after events.
 The results will be posted on the Western Carolina Hunter Pace Series website, as soon as calculated - usually the night after the event.

-The event organizers are responsible for distribution of each event’s ribbons and should therefore be contacted directly if you place and your ribbon does not arrive in a timely manner.
+The event organizers are responsible for distribution of their event’s ribbons and should therefore be contacted directly if you place and your ribbon does not arrive in a timely manner.

 PEER – Polk Equine Emergency Rescue – You may have noticed the PEER Trailer and volunteers at some of the events over the past season, and you’ll likely see more of them.
 Be sure to stop by their displays to check it out, thank them and visit.
 PEER is a non-profit organization devoted to large animal rescue in Western North Carolina and Upstate South Carolina.
-Donations always gratefully accepted.
-Let’s give this great local organization a big hand!!
+Donations are always gratefully accepted.
+(PEER, PO Box 1237, Tryon, NC 28782) Let’s give this great local organization a big hand!!